-On Election Day in 1920, millions of American women exercised their right to vote for the first time.
+The women’s suffrage movement was a decades-long fight to win the right to vote for women in the United States.
 It took activists and reformers nearly 100 years to win that right, and the campaign was not easy: Disagreements over strategy threatened to cripple the movement more than once.
-But on August 26, 1920, the 19th Amendment to the Constitution was finally ratified, enfranchising all American women and declaring for the first time that they, like men, deserve all the rights and responsibilities of citizenship.
+But on August 18, 1920, the 19th Amendment to the Constitution was finally ratified, enfranchising all American women and declaring for the first time that they, like men, deserve all the rights and responsibilities of citizenship.

 During the 1850s, the women’s rights movement gathered steam, but lost momentum when the Civil War began.
-Almost immediately after the war ended, the 14th and 15th Amendments to the Constitution raised familiar questions of suffrage and citizenship.
-(The 14th Amendment, ratified in 1868, extends the Constitution’s protection to all citizens–and defines “citizens” as “male”; the 15th, ratified in 1870, guarantees black men the right to vote.)
+Almost immediately after the war ended, the 14th Amendment and the 15th Amendment to the Constitution raised familiar questions of suffrage and citizenship.

 Others argued that it was unfair to endanger black enfranchisement by tying it to the markedly less popular campaign for female suffrage.
 This pro-15th-Amendment faction formed a group called the American Woman Suffrage Association and fought for the franchise on a state-by-state basis.

 This animosity eventually faded, and in 1890 the two groups merged to form the National American Woman Suffrage Association.
 Elizabeth Cady Stanton was the organization’s first president.

 By then, the suffragists’ approach had changed.
 Instead of arguing that women deserved the same rights and responsibilities as men because women and men were “created equal,” the new generation of activists argued that women deserved the vote because they were different from men.

 They could make their domesticity into a political virtue, using the franchise to create a purer, more moral “maternal commonwealth.”